Battle of Isted

 The Battle of Isted (Slaget på Isted Hede; Die Schlacht bei Idstedt) took place on 25 July 1850 near the village of Idstedt (Danish: Isted), in what is today Schleswig-Holstein, Germany.
 The battle was part of the First Schleswig War.
+The Danes won the battle.

 The battle began early in the morning at around 2:00 and lasted until 19:00.
 The Danish took 1,072 unwounded and 411 wounded prisoners.
-The Danish victory failed to break the Schleswig-Holsteinian army and the war continued until 1851.
+The Danish victory failed to break the Schleswig-Holsteinian army, and the war continued until 1851.

 The Isted Lion commemorates the battle, which was at its time the largest in Scandinavian history.
 The battle's anniversary, 25 July, is a military flag day in Denmark.

 N. F. S. Grundtvig's song "Det var en sommermorgen" ("It was a summer morning") touches on the battle of Isted.

 Background

 As a result of pressure from the major European powers, Schleswig-Holstein stood alone in the summer of 1850.
 The Danish High Command had no overall plan for the coming campaign in 1850, but during July a number of reports were received that the Schleswig-Holsteinian army had taken up positions north of the town of Schleswig.
 The Danish High Command now saw a chance to defeat the rebels in a last, decisive battle.
 Just like the Danes, the Schleswig-Holsteinian High Command hoped to lure the Danish army into giving battle at Isted and being defeated.
 The two armies were in many respects equal.
 Though the Danish army was considerably larger, the Schleswig-Holsteinian army held a strong defensive position.